francescobarbieri/francescobarbieri.me/posts/the-social-impact-of-deepfakes.md

 ### Abstract / Introduction

-Trust has become a first-order concept in AI, urging experts to call for measures ensuring AI is "trustworthy".
+Trust has become a first-order concept in AI, urging experts to call for measures ensuring it is "trustworthy".
 One of the dangers of AI are deepfakes, stunningly real videos that few would give a second glance to make sure they are real.
 They are perceived as a threat to democracies and online trust, through their potential to back sophisticated disinformation campaign.
 Moreover there are many social and psychological questions that deepfakes raised: how might deepfakes be used in social interaction?
 Are there strategies to debunking or countering deepfakes?

 There has been ample work done in computer science on automatic generation and detection of deepfakes, indeed the number of deepfakes is increasingly exponentially.
 But to date there have only been a handful of social scientist who have examined the social impact of this technology.